Zealfire243/Housing-price-timeseries/README.md

 ## Methods

 The data I sourced was seperated by RegionID and produced 26000 different regions.
 I decided to immediately change my focus to counties as there are only 3000.
 I started by taking the 27 values for the counties.
+I chose these 27 counties as the 27 middle counties according to the median.
 I cut data that predates 2012 due to the housing bubble that went from 2005 to 2012.

 ![Full Data Display](./imgs/typical_time_series.png)
 ![Post Housing Bubble Display](./imgs/post_housing_bubble.png)